 This is a sweet cornbread recipe.
 Cornmeal and brown sugar is an excellent flavor combinations.
 You can use any sugar, but brown sugar is used here in this recipe.
 You can choose white sugar also.
 Or, if you do not like your cornbread sweet, avoid adding sugar altogether.

 But a hint of sweetness can balance out the corn and bread flavors.

 A pinch of salt can balance out the sweet and savory flavors.

 This recipe is all about simplicity mixed with deliciousness.
-You can choose either milk or buttermilk for this recipe according to your preference.
+You can choose milk or buttermilk for this recipe according to your preference.
 For a rich, moist cornbread, milk is a must!

 Adding eggs to the mix makes the cornbread light and fluffy.